rismm/tp/docs/DeveloperGuide.md

 3. The `get` method of the `Inventory` class is called to return the old instance of the item
 4. The `getQuantity`, `getName`, `getPrice`, `getExpiry` methods of the old instance of the item are called to obtain the quantity, name, price, expiry date of the old item respectively
-5. A new `Item` object with the decreased quantity is created and returned to `AddCommand`
+5. A new `Item` object with the decreased quantity is created and returned to `RemoveCommand`
 6. The `put` method of the `Inventory` class is called to add the updated item into the inventory
 7. The `saveData` method of the `ItemStorage` class is called to save the updated item onto the hard disk
 8. The `removeCommandSuccess` method of the `Ui` class is called to notify that `RemoveCommand` has been successfully executed